 READ What’s Behind the Great Podcast Renaissance? by Kevin Roose, New York

-"Pulling Back the Curtain" by John Solomon, NPR - a fascinating look behind the scenes
+- "Pulling Back the Curtain" (below) by John Solomon - a look behind the scenes

-Learn the basics of Audacity or other software that allows you to do what's required for the badge.
+Learn the basics of Audacity or other software.

 Produce a 45- to 90-second recording that could be used with a class in your discipline:

 - WRITE - create a script.
 I takes about 30 seconds to read 75 words,

 so the length should be 115-225 words.
 Identify yourself and the topic at the beginning.

 - RECORD - make a spoken voice recording.